Gravitational Waves from Gauge Quanta Produced during Inflation: Conclusions

 \section{Conclusions}

 In this work, we investigate the production of GWs from a gauge field coupled to a spectator axion field through the Chern-Simons interaction during inflation, with a particular focus on the strong backreaction regime.
 The axion evolves in a cosine potential, while inflation is driven by a background scalar field consistent with current CMB observations.
 The system's dynamics can be divided into three stages.
 Initially, the axion slowly rolls from the peak of the potential; this stage typically lasts for several dozen {\it e}-foldings.
 Then, the axion enters a fast-roll phase, during which gauge quanta are exponentially produced and subsequently source GWs.
 As the production of gauge quanta becomes substantial, the backreaction grows strong enough to decelerate the axion, suppressing further particle production.The axion then accelerates again.
 This repeating process results in an oscillating axion speed and a GW spectrum with multiple peaks.
+We omit the axion inhomogeneous term throughout this work.
+This term has been thoroughly investigated using lattice simulations near the end of inflation in previous studies \cite{Caravano:2022epk, Caravano:2024xsb, Sharma:2024nfu, Figueroa:2024rkr, Lizarraga:2025aiw, Jamieson:2025ngu, Caravano:2021bfn, Figueroa:2023oxc}.
+These works show that the inhomogeneous term can suppress oscillatory behavior when the energy density of the gauge field becomes comparable to the axion potential.
+In contrast, our analysis focuses on the fast-roll stage, where the energy density of the gauge field is always much smaller than the axion potential.
+Therefore, the axion inhomogeneous term is negligible in our case.

 Since the maximum value of the GW energy spectrum is mainly influenced by the dynamics following the slow-roll phase of the axion—and the slow-roll stage is an attractor solution—this result is not sensitive to the initial value of the axion field.
 As expected, we find that a smaller value of $f_a$ leads to a larger maximum GW amplitude.
 However, this dependence is relatively weak, and within the parameter range of interest, it does not significantly alter the order of magnitude.
 Across the parameter space explored in this study, we find that the maximum value of the GW energy spectrum is approximately $\Omega_{\mathrm{gw},0} h^{2} = 10^{-10}$.